Eva Santidrián

-Career
+Biography

 In May 2022, she won gold in a Spanish U23 record time in the 4 × 400 m relay at the 2022 Ibero-American Championships in Athletics.
 In June 2022, she won the Spanish national title over 400 metres in a time of 52.39 seconds in Nerja.

 She competed at the 2022 World Athletics Championships in the 4 × 400 m relay and the mixed 4 × 400 m relay.
 The team qualified for the final of the 2022 European Athletics Championships, in which they finished eighth.

 In July 2023, she retained her Spanish national title over 400 metres.
 She was part of the Spanish relay team at the 2023 World Athletics Championships in Budapest.

 She won the Spanish Indoor National Championships in a personal best indoor time of 52.67 seconds in February 2024.
 The following month, she was selected to compete for Spain at the 2024 World Athletics Indoor Championships in Glasgow, in the 400 metres.

 She ran as part of the Spanish 4 × 400 m relay team which qualified for the 2024 Paris Olympics, at the 2024 World Relays Championships in Nassau, Bahamas.
 She was selected for the 2024 European Athletics Championships in Rome in June 2024.
 Her Spanish 4 × 400 m relay team qualified for the final and placed seventh overall.
 She competed in the women's 4 × 400 metres relay at the 2024 Paris Olympics.

 She finished third in the 400 metres at the Spanish Indoor Athletics Championships in February 2025.

 She was selected for the Spanish team for the 2025 World Athletics Championships in Tokyo, Japan, where she ran in the women's x 400 metres relay.

+In May 2026, she ran at the 2026 World Athletics Relays in the mixed 4 × 400 metres relay in Gaborone, Botswana.